Cavity wall insulation FAQs

 However, if your property is listed, is in a conservation area or the insulation will change the appearance of your property, you should consult your local planning authority.

-How do I find a wall insulation installer?
+Where can I find a wall insulation installer?

 For cavity-wall insulation, choose an installer registered with one of the following organisations: